55 Rapid-Fire Icebreaker Activities For Any Group

 Name Tag

-Every member needs to make a nametag that includes a picture.
+Every member needs to make a nametag for themselves that includes a picture.
 The picture (symbol, cartoon, building, nature) should be able to say something about that person.
-Alternatively, people can write answers to specific questions (for example, where do you live?) in the corner.
 Every person should then be given a chance to explain his/her drawing.

 Common Ground

 Give the team members a specific time (say 7 minutes) to write down a list of all the things they have in common, but they should avoid the obvious.
-Once the time elapses, each group should disclose the number of items they have listed and reveal any unusual details.
+Once the time elapses, each group should disclose the number of items they listed and reveal any unusual details.

 Blanket Name Game